-I have found that most of the available crochet patterns out there are for Barbie clothes.
-I recently got a request to make some knee high socks and thought I should try making shoes first, as it requires less work than making socks.
-It will also serve as a base for the Barbie Basic Socks.
+I have found that most of the available crochet patterns for Barbie help you create clothes rather than footwear.
+I recently got a request to make some knee-high socks, and I thought I should try making shoes first, as they require less work than socks do.
+These shoes will also serve as a base for my Barbie Basic Socks pattern.

-Ballet flats originated from the soft ballet slippers women wear while dancing.
-It gives the appearance of having little to no heel at all.
-Ballet flats are a stylish, yet comfortable pair that is a classic staple for every girl's wardrobe.
+Ballet flats originated from the soft ballet slippers that dancers wear.
+This style gives the appearance of having little to no heel at all.
+Ballet flats are a stylish, yet comfortable type of shoe that is a classic staple for every girl's wardrobe.

 While Barbie can comfortably wear any pair of shoes all day long, these flats offer a cheap and stylish alternative to complete any look.

-- Gauge is not important for this project.
-Details will be given on how to check the size, as well as any changes in stitches you can make for larger feet.
+Gauge is not important for this project.
+Details will be given on how to check the size, as well as how to change the stitches to fit dolls with larger feet.

 Starting at sole, ch 7, 2 sc in 2nd ch from hook, sc in next 2 ch, hdc in next 2 ch, for toe end, 7 dc in last ch on this side, working on opposite side of the starting ch, hdc in next 2 ch, sc in next 2 ch, for heel end, 2 sc in last ch on this end, join with sl st in first sc, turn.
 (19 sts)